 In Catholic worship, music is an integral part of the liturgical experience.
 It lifts the senses and invites us to actively participate in the praise and worship of God, not only through singing but also through listening.
 Sacred music has the capacity to express both joy and lamentation; it asks for mercy and forgiveness, and it offers thanks and praise to the Creator.
 When we assemble as a community at the Sunday celebration, music is not merely conducive to prayer, but rather it is prayer.

-Under the direction of Richard J. Clark, our three parish choirs perform from a rich patrimony of sacred music spanning fifteen centuries.
+Under the direction of Dr. Robert Duff, our three parish choirs perform from a rich patrimony of sacred music spanning fifteen centuries.
 On any given Sunday you will hear music that reflects the diversity of our tradition—from Gregorian chant and sacred polyphony to choral music of the twenty-first century.

-Click here to listen to recordings of the St. Cecilia Choir: Music Program Media
+Click here to listen to recordings of the St. Cecilia Choir: Recordings • Media

 Opportunity to Volunteer

 Music Ministry at Saint Cecilia consists almost entirely of dedicated and talented volunteers.
 Over fifty volunteers sing at four sung liturgies each Sunday and combine voices for holy days and other special occasions.